GuilhermeViveiros/GuilhermeViveiros/README.md

 <br />
 <br />

-- 🔭  I'm currently on my Master's thesis -> Reinforcement Learning on Self * Networks
+- 🔭  I'm currently on my Master's thesis;
-- 🌱  Learning several algorithms of Deep Reinforcement Learning
+- 🌱  Learning several algorithms of Deep Reinforcement Learning;
-- 🤔  I enjoy learning new things, messing with data, and staying connected with state-of-the-art algorithms.
+- 🤔  I enjoy learning new things, messing with data, and staying connected with state-of-the-art algorithms;
-- 😄 I'm looking to collaborate on projects related to Computer Vision and Reinforcement Learning.
+- 😄 I'm looking to collaborate on projects related to Computer Vision and Reinforcement Learning;

 <!--